Skip to main content

 Step 3.
 Create NAT instance

-2. In the Instance menu, click the [Create instance] button, and then create VM instances in two availability zones as follows.
+2. In the Instance menu, click [Create Instance] and create VM instances in two availability zones as follows:

 Basic information- Name: tutorial-nat-instance-a